 Kalonji (Nigella Seed): Kalonji, also known as nigella seed or as onion seed, are small, black, triangular shaped seeds that look similar to sesame seeds.
 They’re nutty, peppery and pungent.
 They are often used in pickle or chutney recipes and some restaurants will even add kalonji to naan bread.

 Kashmiri Chili Powder vs. Cayenne: Cayenne is a spicy chili pepper that will add heat to a dish.
 It ranges from 30k-50k Scoville units.
-Kashmiri chili powder on the other hand is milder and tastes like a combination of paprika and cayenne.
-It registers at around 2k Scoville units.
-The reason many recipes call for Kashmiri chili powder is because this spice adds a nice red hue to dishes.
+Kashmiri chili powder on the other hand is very mild and registers at around 2k Scoville units.
+The reason many recipes call for Kashmiri chili powder is because it adds a nice red hue to dishes.
 If you want to substitute a spice for Kashmiri chili powder then I suggest using paprika.